 Publishers are often separated into multiple imprints, with each imprint publishing different types of books.
 (For example, Viking is an imprint of Penguin Random House.)
 Some imprints have their own influencer program, while other imprints are combined into one larger program.

-Most of the time, once you’re accepted into a program, the publisher will send out an email each month (or each quarter) with a list of all the ARCs/finished copies of books that are available to request.
+Most of the time, once you’re accepted into a program, the publisher will send out an email each month (or each quarter) with a list of all the ARC books/finished copies of books that are available to request.
 Usually, these are books that are yet to be released/published.

 Then, you just fill out a form with which books you want to request, and that’s it!
 You may not get all the books you request, but it’s much easier than having to send an individual email for each book you’re interested in.